Oil prices slip as U.S. economic data weakens demand outlook

 On Monday, oil prices were pressured by news that Saudi Aramco has restored full oil production and capacity to the levels that preceded Sept.
 14 attacks on its facilities.

-Meanwhile, U.S. crude oil stockpiles likely rose 1.1 million barrels last week, a preliminary Reuters poll showed on Monday, ahead of weekly data.
-The American Petroleum Institute (API) will release its data at 4:30 p.m.
-EDT (2030 GMT) on Tuesday, followed by the EIA’s report at 10:30 a.m.
-EDT on Wednesday.
-[EIA/S]

-Additional reporting by Ahmad Ghaddar in LONDON, Florence Tan in SINGAPORE; Editing by Marguerita Choy, Jason Neely and David Gregorio
+Additional reporting by Ahmad Ghaddar in LONDON, Florence Tan in SINGAPORE; Editing by Marguerita Choy and David Gregorio